tupakapoor/alarm/README.md

 ## Improvements
 * Repeating alarms
+* Better local storage of alarms
 * Server based storage of alarms
   * iCloud for notifications across multiple devices
   * Save to a server for alarms via push notification
+* Target iPad in addition to iPhone